Migrant caravan heading to U.S. border puts Mexico in tough spot with Trump

 “Not to be flippant,” Padilla said, “but it’s similar numbers to what we are seeing every day pretty much.”

+(This version of the story corrects spelling to Manuel from Maunel in penultimate paragraph)

-Reporting by Delphine Schrank and Mica Rosenberg; Additional reporting by Dave Graham, Lizbeth Diaz, Diego Ore and Daina Beth Solomon; Editing by Sue Horton and Lisa Shumaker
+Reporting by Delphine Schrank and Mica Rosenberg; Additional reporting by Dave Graham, Lizbeth Diaz, Diego Ore and Daina Beth Solomon; Editing by Sue Horton, Lisa Shumaker and Paul Tait